 The Kansas insurance policy reduced bid sensitivity to oil price volatility.
-Table 5 shows estimates of equation 2.
+Table 6 shows estimates of equation 2.
 The value of -0.14 for β_1 in column 1 means that a one standard deviation increase in volatility, or a 14% increase, decreases bids in Kansas relative to Iowa by 2%, relative to their pre-policy difference.
-Using the log total bid per ton of bitumen as the dependent variable (column 2) gives a similar coefficient of -0.15.
 Since paving firms in Kansas faced zero oil price risk after implementation of the policy, the difference between Iowa and Kansas is the pass through of risk management costs.
 The implied average cost to firms in my data of bearing oil price risk is therefore 4.2% (the post-policy mean of historical volatility, 30%, times the .14 estimate).